wshropshire/dviont/README.md

 ## Installation

+> [!WARNING]
-**NOTE** I've only tested this with a Linux, RHEL 7.9 operating system.
+> I've only tested this with a Linux, RHEL 7.9 operating system.
 I am not sure how this will function in other OS environments.
 The easiest way to install is:

-(1) Clone the GitHub repository and then (2) create a conda environment.
+>(1) Clone the GitHub repository and then (2) create a conda environment.

 ```bash
 git clone https://github.com/wshropshire/dviont